Frequently Asked Questions

 How much are the puppies?

-For 2022-2023, our puppies are $2850-3000.
+For 2023-2024, our puppies are $2500 (labs) to $3000-3200 (goldens).
 There is no difference in males or females in pricing.
 We have stopped taking any pre-breeding deposits.
-Once pregnancy is confirmed, we do ask for a deposit of $250 to hold your spot on the waiting list.
+To be considered for the wait list for a planned litter, we now require a $100 nonrefundable deposit.
+Once pregnancy is confirmed, we do ask for another deposit of $200 to hold your spot on the litter list.
 Puppy deposits are non-refundable, unless your gender preference is not available from the litter or if we are unable to match a puppy to you.
+Deposits are credited to the final puppy price.
 If you choose to take a puppy from a future litter, your deposit can be applied to a puppy from a litter up to 12 months in the future.
-It does go toward the final purchase price.

 Once the deposit has been paid, you are welcome at any time to change your mind, including if you do not like the puppy we pick for you, but we will not refund the deposit, as it is common that we have already turned away other homes.